Container Traffic via Caspian Basin Ports in September 2021 Down 13.5%

 Related content

-Freight rates in the Azov and Black Sea region continued growing on week 3, […]
+On week 5, freight rates in the Azov Sea region continued to rise.
+Shipowners’ […]

 The article is based on SeaNews PORTSTAT online service (available for SeaNews subsribers).
 Demo […]